russmckendrick/records/content/albums/when-it-falls-32133540/index.md

 ---
-title: "Zero - When It Falls"
+title: "Zero 7 - When It Falls"
-artist_name: "Zero"
+artist_name: "Zero 7"
-artist: "zero"
+artist: "zero-7"
 album_name: "When It Falls"
 date: 2024-10-29T05:01:52.000000Z
 release_date: "2004-03-02"